So resolving this issue is within everyone’s interest. Less confusion, better results!

 "resolved": "link to registry source"

 On paper npm’s solutions should also solve the problem, right?
 But then why do so few developers understand and use package-lock and npm ci?
 Package-lock file is known to have a bad reputation amongst developers and a perception of causing more issues than it solves.

 Let’s look at some reasons why your team may not want to use these solutions exclusively:

 - Lack of knowledge amongst developers - to some extent npm’s biggest issue is that they have too many similar commands and features.

 npm ciand the ins and outs of each lockfile is not widely known.

-- Lockfile needs to be commited to VCS - Sometimes even when you’ve done no change to a projects code base
+- Lockfile needs to be commited to VCS - Updated lockfiles should be commited, even when there are no other changes to a projects code base

 - Merge conflicts - package-lock is notoriously difficult merge commits of due to its structure.
 Often results in discarding current versions and generating new file instead